WICG/webcrypto-secure-curves/README.md

-# Curve25519 in the Web Cryptography API
+# Secure Curves in the Web Cryptography API

-This repository contains a proposal to add support for [Curve25519](https://tools.ietf.org/html/rfc7748) in the Web Cryptography API.
+This repository contains a proposal to add support for [Curve25519 and Curve448](https://tools.ietf.org/html/rfc7748) in the Web Cryptography API.